nylas/nylas-ruby/CONTRIBUTING.md

 * Pull requests *should* pass tests across the supported ruby versions, as defined in [.travis.yml](./.travis.yml).
 To do so, run `bin/test`
 * Pull requests *should* add new tests to cover the functionality that is added or bug that is fixed.

+### Releasing Gems

+When you're ready to release a new version, edit `lib/version.rb` and then run:

+    gem build nylas.gemspec
+    gem push nylas-0.0.0.gem # Update the version number